cscudds/exercise/README.md

 The code is arranged in the `UserGraphRepository` in the order that the events happen so that a check-out will purchase all the items that have been added to a basket since the last transaction.

+### Handle Many Requests

+We can't keep the client waiting, without changing the `LongRunningLockedProcess` class make the `handle-many-requests.feature` pass.

+Create a solution that will easily allow the work to be handed off the web server to another process (not thread) as we don't want to be keeping resources tied up on the web server.

+## Questions?

+Raise any questions as issues on GitHub